Outcasts (DC Comics): Plot

-With Kaine and Shock incapacitated and Yancy out of the game, B.D. takes it on himself to recruit new Outcasts.
+With Kaine and Shock incapacitated and Yancy out of the game, B.D. takes it upon himself to recruit new Outcasts.
 He invites his former Slaughterbowl teammate Nigel "Killer" Kowalski to join in the struggle and assist him in springing another ex-teammate Professor W. R. Watson.
 AKA "The Prof" from a mental institution.
-Together they kidnap Boss Angel from a public appearance at "Suicide Park", a funpark where the people can go and end own life instead of choosing the boring alternative of euthanasia.
+Together they kidnap Boss Angel from a public appearance at "Suicide Park", a fun park where people can go and end their own lives instead of choosing the boring alternative of euthanasia.

 However, The Prof is killed and the entire team is captured by Big City enforcers and brought before ORCOM, the living organic computer that runs the city.
 ORCOM reveals that it was the one who had killed the corrupt City Council members and that it considers itself a mutant and part of their team.
 ORCOM promises that they will be free if they join him.

 Shock refuses to accept ORCOM, realizing that it is responsible for the death of his girlfriend and attacks.
 ORCOM asks him to stop, but he does not and ORCOM kills him.
-The rest of the team attack ORCOM and B.D. smashes open ORCOM's braincase in the melee.
+The rest of the team attacks ORCOM and B.D. smashes open ORCOM's braincase in the melee.
 Kaine touches ORCOM and he withers and dies.

 Kaine has absorbed ORCOM's brain powers and now has incredible powers including telepathy.
 She tells Boss Angel that she is now in charge of Big City and she will allow him to work for her to set things right if he plays along.
 He agrees begrudgingly.

 Kaine asks Yancy if he truly wants to die and he blinks twice, so she finally puts Yancy to rest.
-She tells the last 2 surviving Outcasts, B.D. and Killer that the time for Outcasts is over.
-B.D. begins to protest, but she teleports he and Killer back to the streets of Big City.
+She tells the last 2 surviving Outcasts, B.D., and Killer that the time for Outcasts is over.
+B.D. begins to protest, but she teleports him and Killer back to the streets of Big City.

 They decide that they better keep Yancy's head around for a few days, just in case he returns to life.
 They stalk off into the night, wishing that Kaine had kept the team together, clutching the bucket and yelling their battle cry...
 "Outcasts!
 Outcasts!
 Rah!
 Rah!
 Rah!"

 Crossovers

 B.D.
-Rickenbacker, Nigel "Killer" Kowalski and Yancy Queeg (in bucket) appear in the Lobo 1993 miniseries UnAmerican Gladiators, also written by John Wagner and Alan Grant and drawn by Cam Kennedy.
-The main antagonists from Outcasts, The Satan Brothers, also return therein.
+Rickenbacker, Nigel "Killer" Kowalski, and Yancy Queeg (in a bucket) appear in the Lobo 1993 miniseries UnAmerican Gladiators, also written by John Wagner and Alan Grant and drawn by Cam Kennedy.
+The main antagonists from Outcasts, The Satan Brothers, also return herein.